Biological and Environmental Sciences

 Argent (chair), Arrigo-Nelson, Bocetti, Boehm, Caffrey, Gray, Hanna, Meiss, Nicholson, Paulson, Tebbitt, Whyte, Zuchelkowski

-To advance the University's mission of Building Character, Building Careers of students, the Department of Biological and Environmental Sciences will facilitate the fundamental understanding of the biological basis of life and provide programs that promote excellence in our students’ academic and professional development.
+To advance the University's mission of building character and careers of students, the Department of Biological and Environmental Sciences will facilitate the fundamental understanding of the biological basis of life and provide programs that promote excellence in our students’ academic and professional development.

 A wide variety of majors and concentrations in various degree programs are offered by the department.
 Students may decide to pursue the B.S. in biology, the pre-professional track, a nanotechnology track, or one of several tracks in the B.S. in environmental studies.
 Those interested in teaching may choose the B.S.Ed. in biology.
 A cooperative program allows students to pursue a career in mortuary science.
 The department also offers minors in biology and environmental studies.